0xADE1A1DE/USLH/PoC/openssl_leakage/README.md

 The number after `-j` should be the number of logical cores you want to use to compile the project.

 #### Issues on Ubuntu 22.04
-(Thanks anonymous reviewrs of USENIX Security AE)
+(Thanks comments from anonymous reviewrs of USENIX Security AE)
 You may see issue
 `
 test/v3ext.c:201:24: error: call to undeclared library function 'memcmp'